 I believe it is so important to keep your health and diet on track throughout the Christmas period as it is usually the one time of year people throw their healthy eating choices out the window and then many people struggle to get back into a healthy routine after all the holiday festivities.
 I also believe it is the perfect time of year to relax and indulge with all of your loved ones.
 I am a strong advocate of nourishing your soul, just as I am a strong advocate of nourishing your gut.
 My family and friends may often hear me use the words ‘soul food’, this is me describing food that is shared and enjoyed with all of the special people in your life that brings with it contentment and happiness.
 Christmas is the perfect time to cook and share soul food.
 Below I have combined the best of both worlds for a Christmas that is filled with healthy souls, healthy minds, healthy bodies and most importantly- healthy guts!

 Helping your gut bugs survive the festive seasonBe Prepared

 Gut nourishing and festive friendly treats

 Prepare healthy gut loving Christmas treats to take along to your family function.
-This will ensure you have yummy and gut nourishes food choices available at your Christmas dinner that everyone will love.
+This will ensure you have yummy and gut nourishing food choices available at your Christmas dinner that everyone will love.
 Here is a recipe that is always a hit at Christmas time.